AlCormack/GauiX3L/README.md

 For the flybarless the choice was simple:
 * BavarianDEMON 3SX with a Jeti Rex3 rx ([setup file](https://github.com/AlCormack/GauiX3L/blob/master/BD3SX/20190209%20Gaui%20X3L.hcx))

+There si also my [speed GPS](https://github.com/AlCormack/SpeedGPS) and I use the [MHSFA speed application](https://github.com/AlCormack/JetiLua/tree/master/MHSFAApp) for the Jeti.

 Given the high amp loads I have always had a worry about loosing power to the rx.
 So for safety I added a:
 * R2 3x25 buffer.